Bachelor of Nursing (Advanced Studies)

 The Bachelor of Nursing (Advanced Studies) is a three-year pre-registration program for students without previous tertiary qualifications.
 It is designed to introduce students to the profession of nursing through an integration of both clinical practice and theory.

 The units of study and the order in which you will take them is predetermined and is described in the unit of study tables.
 Students who have previously studied units at the undergraduate level that are similar in nature to those offered in the Bachelor of Nursing (Advanced Studies) are welcome to apply for credit.
-You should contact the relevant academic adviser for further information.
+You can apply for credit through Sydney Student where your request will be evaluated and the outcome recorded.
+Please note that the awarding of credit for previously studied units is not guaranteed.

 The pre-registration courses at Sydney Nursing School involve significant participation in off-campus clinical placements.
 You will complete more than 800 clinical hours during your degree.
 Before each clinical placement you will practise your skills in our clinical labs and high fidelity simulation wards.
 Clinical placement sites include private and public hospitals, mental health services and community health settings.
 The majority of clinical placements occur within the Sydney metropolitan area, although you will also be expected to undertake some clinical placements in rural locations.
 You will need to be available to complete full-time weeks of shiftwork throughout University holiday periods in order to complete your clinical placements.